MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TransportRule.md

 In on-premises Exchange, this action is available only on Mailbox servers.

-The GenerateNotification parameter specifies an action that sends a notification message to recipients that matched the Transport Rule.
+The GenerateNotification parameter specifies an action that sends a notification message to recipients that match the conditions of the rule.
 For example, you can use this parameter to notify recipients that a message was rejected by the rule, or marked as spam and delivered to their Junk Email folder.
-Each matched recipient receives separate notification.
+Each matched recipient receives a separate notification.

 This parameter supports plain text, HTML tags and the following keywords that use values from the original message: